MaxDatex/CVTailor/examples/cv_revised.md

 ### Highlights

-* Proficient in Python and machine learning frameworks (TensorFlow, Keras, PyTorch, Scikit-learn).
+* Experienced in developing and deploying machine learning models.

-* Experienced in developing computer vision (CV) and NLP-based models.
+* Proficient in Python and skilled in various ML frameworks.

-* Strong background in mathematics, computer science, and AI fundamentals.
+* Strong background in statistical modeling and data analysis.

-* Proven ability to deliver technical content and participate in AI consulting projects.
+* Proven ability to perform R&D on AI algorithms.